By Rick Steves

 Do your homework if you want to buy travel insurance.
 Check whether your existing insurance (health, homeowner’s, or renter’s) covers you and your possessions overseas.

 If you’re bringing the kids, make sure you have the right paperwork, including a passport for each, a letter of consent if only one parent is traveling, and documentation for adopted children.

 Make copies of important travel documents as a backup in case you lose the originals.

 If you need to bridge several long-distance destinations on your trip, look into cheap flights within Europe.
 For the best fares, book these as far in advance as possible.

 If you’ll be renting a car, you’ll need a valid driver’s license.
 An International Driving Permit is technically required in Austria, Bosnia-Herzegovina, Croatia, Greece, Hungary, Italy, Poland, Romania, Slovenia, and Spain.

 If you plan to use your US mobile phone or smartphone in Europe, contact your provider to enable international calling or to “unlock” your phone.
 Consider signing up for an international calling, text, and/or data plan, and be sure to confirm voice- and data-roaming fees.

 Download any apps you might want to use on the road, such as translators, maps, and transit schedules.
 Check out Rick Steves Audio Europe for free, downloadable audio tours of Europe’s major sights and hours of travel interviews.

 Take care of any medical needs.
 Visit your doctor to get a checkup, and see your dentist if you have any work that needs to be done.
 If you use prescription drugs, stock up before your trip.
 Pack along the prescription, plus one for contact lens or glasses if you wear them.

-Because airline carry-on restrictions are always changing, visit the Transportation Security Administration’s website for an up-to-date list of what you can bring on the plane with you...and what you must check.
+Because airline carry-on restrictions are always changing, visit the Transportation Security Administration’s website for a list of what you can bring on the plane, and for the latest security measures (including screening of electronic devices, which you may be asked to power up).